PLAST-Community/PLAST/README.md

 # PLAST
 ##### Pattern Languages for Systemic Interpretation & Transformation
-Connecting knowledge semantically across domains (disciplines - domains of application - specialization languages) and abstraction levels (concepts - praxis) through systemic interpretation elements / descriptors that enable the sharing of systemic stories.
+Connecting knowledge semantically across domains (disciplines - domains of application - specialization languages) and abstraction levels (concepts - praxis) to actively monitor and collectively interpret the evolving directionality of socio-technological-economic-environmental systems; through systemic interpretation elements / descriptors that help mediate among multiple cultural contexts, perceptions, interpretations and representationsenable and share systemic stories.
 More info on [Vision & Description of the project](https://github.com/PLAST-Community/PLAST/wiki/Vision-&-Description-of-the-Project)

 ## Roadmap / tasks
 1. write and maintain this project description and list of resources (on-going).